stefanv/talks/good-scientific-software.md

 Making code *shorter* does not necessarily mean making it *simpler* to understand.
 Strive for clarity of expression, instead.

+I'll also note here that object orientation is a great distraction to new programmers, when functional design would suffice for the majority of cases.

 ### Algorithm over optimization